-The Turkish language has become increasingly more popular within the last 20 years and here are some of the reasons why you should consider learning it:
+The Turkish language has become increasingly more popular within the last 20 years and here are the top six reasons to learn Turkish:

 “Learning Turkish opens the door to a vast territory from Eastern Europe to all the way to China with more than 200 million speakers”

 2. Turkey: Top destination for travel, relocation, and retirement